trimix3d/lol_best_adc_build_finder/README.md

 After selecting a champion, the builds generation process works as the following, starting with a list containing one empty build at the beginning:

-1. Select the first free item slot (first slot for an empty build, second slot for a build with 1 item, etc).

-2. For every build in the list, create copies with 1 additionnal item (from a predetermined pool of items for the champion) at the free slot for each.
+1. Select the first build of the current list.
+Loop through a predetermined pool of items available for the champion.
+For each of these items, add them to a copy of the build and store this copy in a new list.
+Repeat for every build of the list.
     For exemple, if the current list of builds is:
     ```
     [{kraken_slayer}, //build containing 1 item: kraken_slayer
      {statikk_shyv }] //build containing 1 item: statikk_shyv
     ```
-    And the items in the pool are `bloodthirster` and `infinity_edge`.
+    And the items available for the champion are `bloodthirster` and `infinity_edge`.
-    The list of builds will become:
+    The new list of builds will be:
     ```
     [{kraken_slayer, bloodthirster},
      {kraken_slayer, infinity_edge},